wangziqi2013/wangziqi2013.github.io/_posts/2018-06-16-Footprint-Caching.markdown

 On a TLB eviction, both the reference bit vector and valid bit vector should be written back to the PTE entry.
 In a multicore environment, however, although the paper mentions that writing back bit vectors is necessary, I doubt whether this is truly the case, as the PTE must always be maintained consistently with the TLB.
-Whenever a bit is set in the valid bit vector, a coherence message must be sent among all TLBs in the system to update the status of the segment in other TLBs.
-The coherence message is similar to hardware cache coherence, and it is broadcasted using the cache coherence network.
+This requirement is different from classical cache coherence problem, because we did not assume a TLB-to-TLB transfer of valid bits.
+Since valid bits must always be obtained from the PTE even if some TLBs in the system have a copy.
+Given this constraint, Whenever a bit is set in the valid bit vector, a coherence message must be sent among all TLBs in the system to update the status of the segment in other TLBs, as well as the bit vector in the PTE.
+The coherence mechanism is similar to hardware cache coherence, and it is broadcasted using the cache coherence network.
 As pointed out by the paper, since changing the valid bit should be a relative rare event, the broadcasting is expected to have small overhead.
+The reference bits, on the other hand, do not need to be kept consistently among all cores.
+They can be merged back into the PTE as TLB entries are evicted.